Language-Research-Technology/ya-ldaca-website/content/news/posts/persistent-identifiers/index.md

 <br>

-2. The DOI resolves to an item in La Trobe University’s institutional repository.
-The content of the collection is available here, but there are also links to the record in the LDaCA portal which includes the DOI.
+2. The DOI resolves to an item in La Trobe University's institutional repository.
+The content of the collection is available here, but there are also links to the record in the LDaCA Portal which includes the DOI.

 <br>

-{{< image Src="/PIDs/PIDs_Fig_2_.png" Alt="Top of Repository Page" Desc="Figure 2: Top part of page in La Trobe University’s repository showing files in collection."
+{{< image Src="/PIDs/PIDs_Fig_2_.png" Alt="Top of Repository Page" Desc="Figure 2: Top part of page in La Trobe University's repository showing files in collection."
 Title="Top of Repository Page" Ref="LDaCA" >}}

 <br>
 <br>

-{{< image Src="/PIDs/PIDs_Fig_3_.png" Alt="Bottom of Repository Page" Desc="Figure 3: Bottom part of page in La Trobe University’s repository showing collection details."
+{{< image Src="/PIDs/PIDs_Fig_3_.png" Alt="Bottom of Repository Page" Desc="Figure 3: Bottom part of page in La Trobe University's repository showing collection details."
 Title="Bottom of Repository Page" Ref="LDaCA" Height="600">}}

 <br>